googlearchive/polymer-element-catalog/guides/using-iron-icons.md

 ## Styling icons with CSS

-Because icons in Polymer iconsets are SVG-based, you can control their appearance with CSS.
+All of the icons in `iron-icons` are SVG-based.
 In addition to setting standard CSS properties like sizes and background colors, you can set SVG-specific CSS properties like `fill`, `stroke` and `stroke-width` for your icons.

 By default, icons use `fill: currentcolor`, so they match the current text color.
 The easiest way to override the icon color is to set the `color` property.
-(You can also set the `fill` property directly, but it requires a more specific CSS selector.)
+You can also set the `fill` property directly, but it requires a more specific CSS selector.

+[//]: # (code is different?)

     <style>
       iron-icon[icon="android"] {